 Procedures for Rides

 Ride leaders are responsible for bringing these essential forms to each ride they lead: Unless signing riders in digitally, bring paper copies of the Release Form (sign-in sheet).
 If minor are expected, bring the Minor Release Form.
 You can either print and bring with you the Accident Report Form.

-In the event of an accident, ride leaders must complete the Accident Report Form and mail it to as soon as is possible.
-WCC keeps a record of the forms and also submits them to our insurance company.
+In the event of an accident, ride leaders must complete and submit the Accident Report Form as soon as is possible.
+WCC keeps a record of the forms and submits them to our insurance company.